 Applications related to all aspects of alopecia areata are strongly encouraged, including basic science, translational research, technology, epidemiology, health services, and clinical research.
 Applications undergo a rigorous scientific review by a panel of experts and are then selected for funding based on patient input and Foundation priorities.
 Click here to learn about the projects we funded in 2019.

-Due to the COVID-19 pandemic, we will not be issuing a solicitation for applications this year.
 Our next funding cycle is planned for 2022.
-Applications for the 2022 cycle will be invited in the spring of 2021.
-More information about the application and review process will be made available in the spring of 2021.
+Applications for the 2022 cycle will be invited in the fall of 2021.
+More information about the application and review process will be made available in the fall of 2021.